1982 NCAA Division I men's basketball championship game: Georgetown Hoyas

-John Thompson was in the midst of his tenth season as head coach of the Georgetown Hoyas as the team entered the National Championship game.
+John Thompson was in the midst of his tenth season as head coach of the Georgetown Hoyas as the team entered the national championship game.
 Before the season, Thompson made headlines when he signed top recruit, Patrick Ewing over several other top name schools, along with Anthony Jones, Ralph Dalton, Elvado Smith, and Bill Martin.
 Georgetown was named by some voters as the number one team in the nation in the preseason polls due to its highly touted recruiting class.
 The Hoyas' starting lineup was Eric Smith, Eric Floyd, and Fred Brown as guards, Mike Hancock in the forward position, and Ewing at center.

 The Georgetown Hoyas participated in the Great Alaska Shootout to start the 1981–82 season.
 The Hoyas lost their opening game to Southwestern Louisiana 70–61 after playing a sloppy game.
 After winning the following game against Alaska–Anchorage 77–67, the Hoyas lost 47–46 to Ohio State in their final tournament game.
 Georgetown then began a thirteen-game win streak, which was followed by losing three straight to three conference opponents.
 The Hoyas then finished the regular season with nine more wins and one loss, which was good enough to finish second in the Big East regular season standings.
 The Hoyas won their first two games of the Big East tournament by a collective margin of 29 points and advanced to the championship game against the Villanova Wildcats.
 The two teams were tied 33–33 at halftime, but the Hoyas changed their defense from zone to man-to-man to start the second half.
 This proved effective as they were able to force turnovers and shoot well from the field, which led them to win 72–54.
 The Georgetown Hoyas won the Big East tournament and also, a bid to the NCAA Tournament.

 In the first round of the NCAA Tournament, Georgetown faced Wyoming and won 51–43.
 The Hoyas then beat the Fresno State Bulldogs by eighteen, after leading by five at halftime, to advance to the regional finals.
 Georgetown faced off against Oregon State in the regional final.
 In the game, the Hoyas shot very well from the field, setting the tournament record for field goal percentage in a game, 77.4%, en route to the 69–45 victory.
 In the national semifinal against Louisville, both teams shot very poorly.
 The two teams traded the lead several times throughout the first half, but after three minutes into the second half, Georgetown gained the lead and never relinquished it.
 The Hoyas used defense to maintain their lead and set the pace of the game, which they won 50–46.
+This was Georgetown's second appearance in the national championship game.
+They previously made it in 1943, where they lost to Wyoming.